sostheim/git-archivist/README.md

 ### As an Init Container and Sidecar

-The following example shows how to use git-archivist as an init container to ensure that the git repository is cloned before the same executeable begins life as a sidecar.
+The following example shows how to use git-archivist as an init container to ensure that the git repository is cloned before the same executable begins life as a sidecar.
 This example again uses default values for the user `api-robot` and default email address `cnct.api.robot...`

 First, as an init container clone an existing repository (the default private repository `cluster-manifests`), to the desired location and exit.
 ```